jdkhong/Zillow-Data-Engineering/README.md

 # Zillow Data Engineering End to End Pipeline

 ### Contents
-I. EC2 - initiate a VM with a bootstrap to run essential scrips II.
+I. EC2 - initiate a VM with a bootstrap to run essential scripts

+II.
 Scripts - to scrape and parse data.
-XGBoost Regression.
+XGBoost Regression

 III.
 Airflow - DAG setup

 IV.
 Spark - Pushing data to Postgres DB

 V. Presentation - All project objectives can be found here.
 Read to fidn SQL 3NF Database and Tableau visualizations.

 [Click here for the interactive dashboard](https://jerrydatascience.tumblr.com/zillow-interactive)